A massive head that drops from trees.

 The horror lies in anticipation after learning the legend: once known, every overhead shadow becomes suspect.

-Modern interpretations often read Tsurube-otoshi as a metaphor for sudden catastrophe—accidents, disasters, or events that strike without buildup.
+Modern interpretations often read Tsurube-otoshi as a metaphor for sudden catastrophe — accidents, disasters, or events that strike without warning or buildup.

-Psychologically, it represents fear of the unseen, especially threats beyond control or prediction.
+Psychologically, it represents fear of the unseen, particularly threats that exist beyond control or prediction.

 Tsurube-otoshi persists because sudden loss still defies meaning.